 - a.
 Refer to Western Judged Division General Rules and Ranch Riding rules for acceptable tack, attire and equipment.
 Except for horses shown with a hackamore or snaffle, only one hand may be used on the reins, except that it is permissible to change hands to work an obstacle.
 Failure to do so will result in penalties.
 While horse is in motion, rider's hands shall be clear of horse and saddle. - b.
-No horse may cross enter a trail class and a ranch trail class at the same show.
+Horses may cross enter Trail and Ranch Trail at the same show.